bresleveloper/ng-bank/README.md

 We will create a module that will enable to save easily.
 At git push data will be saved to the could (github).

+To create db right click on `assets` and make new file `bank-db.js`

 ## App Flow

+To create an entity `ng generate component pages/login`, ect.

 ### Login Page